John O'Leary (ambassador): Political career

 He served as a member of the Portland City Council 1975-82) and for a term as that city's largely ceremonial Mayor (1980–81).
 He ran unsuccessful candidate for the U.S. House from Maine's First Congressional District in 1982, losing in the Democratic primary.
+O'Leary served as the United States Ambassador to Chile from 1998 to 2001.